-The next Bedford Rural Electric Cooperative Annual Meeting of the members will be held on April 10, 2019.
-During the meeting, members will cast ballots to elect three of their fellow members to the cooperative's board of directors.
+The next Bedford Rural Electric Cooperative annual meeting of the members will be held April 8, 2020.
+During the annual meeting, members will cast ballots to elect three of their fellow members to the Bedford REC Board of Directors

-The following, taken from the Bedford REC bylaws, is printed for your information in compliance with the Civil Rights Act of 1964 and federal Rural Utilities Services Bulletin 1790-1.
-Article III.
-Section 3 Nominations
+The following, taken from the Bedford REC bylaws, is printed for your information in compliance with the Civil Rights Act of 1964 and federal Rural Utilities Services Bulletin 20-19:

+Article III, Section 3:

-It shall be the duty of the Board of Directors to appoint, no later than August 31 of each year, a committee on nominations consisting one (1) member from each District of the Cooperative.
+Nominations. (a) It shall be the duty

+of the Board of Directors to appoint, no later than August 31 of each year, a committee on nominations consisting one (1) member from each District of the Cooperative.

 Said committee shall meet for the purpose of making nominations at least ninety (90) days prior to the annual meeting.
 Five (5) or more members of the nominating committee shall constitute a quorum for making the nominations.
-It shall be the duty of this committee to nominate not less than one (1), but not more than two (2) qualified members as director nominees to be made from each District in which a director's term of office is ending.
-No member of the Board, employee, or close relative (as defined
+It shall be the duty of this committee to nominate not less than one (1), but not more than two (2) qualified members as director nominees to be made from each Dis-

-(continues on page 18d)
+(continues on page 12d)